openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/completion.rst

 complete receive 0/1 points.
 These scores are included in learners' final grades on the **Progress** page.

-.. note:: EdX recommends using the completion tool primarily to track progress for ungraded activities such as reading assigned texts, watching videos, or participating in course discussions.
+.. note:: It is recommended to use the completion tool primarily to track progress for ungraded activities such as reading assigned texts, watching videos, or participating in course discussions.